 |Buddy and Scruffy meet the Wailing Ghost of the Old Mill|

 The characters arrive at the Stop ‘N Go Gas Station.
 The problem with their vehicle is the starter and the gas station attendant Hunter Ford does not know how to fix it.
-They will have to wait for the mechanic and owner Charley Green to come in the next day and look at it.
-In the meantime Hunter suggests they can get a meal at Mel’s Diner.
+He tells them that they will have to wait for the mechanic and owner Charley Green to come in the next day and look at it.
+In the meantime, Hunter suggests they can get a meal at Mel’s Diner.

 Entering the diner the characters encounter Melinda (Mel) Law behind the encounter serving coffee to an old man named Corey Stone (the owner of the Applewood Inn).
-In the kitchen preparing food is Mel’s husband Felix.
+In the kitchen preparing food is Mel’s younger brother Felix.

 If the characters stay for a meal (the apple pie is not homemade but still pretty good) a state police car shows up after an hour.
-Felix scampers to the kitchen out of sight.
+Felix disappears into the kitchen out of sight.
 A state trooper named Damian Cooper enters.
 He likes to drop in and talk to Mel.

 Have the character’s make Smarts rolls at a target number of 27 to notice that Felix makes sure he is not around when the State Trooper enters.

-Assuming the character stay at the Applewood Inn (after all there is no where else to stay) Corey Stone brings guides them to the Inn a few door up and across the street.
+Assuming the characters stay at the Applewood Inn (after all, there is nowhere else to stay) Corey Stone guides them to the Inn a few doors up and across the street.
 The Applewood Inn is a somewhat cozy (run-down) manor house with a wide veranda.
 Upon entering the lobby they meet the other resident of the Inn.
 A Mr. Bob Nansen, who is a large cheerful fellow full of enthusiasm for the new guests.
 Bob will ask where they are from, where they are going, how long they are staying.
 He will avoid answering questions about his own background saying only that he is renovating a nearby building.
-Mr Stone or Mel at the Diner know that he is supposed to be renovating the Old Barnes Mill near the river.
+Mr. Stone or Mel at the Diner knows that he is supposed to be renovating the Old Barnes Mill near the river.

-Mr Stone will not want to talk about the Wailing Ghost, mumbling something about out-of-towners minding their own business.
+Mr. Stone will not want to talk about the Wailing Ghost, mumbling something about out-of-towners minding their own business.
 Bob if asked well just laugh nervously.
-He has only been in town a short time and has not seen anything.
+He has only been in town for a short time and has not seen anything.